-Vianden is located very close to the German boarders and it s considered the most beautiful town in Luxemburg so it deserved our first stop on Friday morning, only a 35-minute driving away.
+Vianden is located very close to the German boarders and it s considered the most beautiful town in Luxembourg so it deserved our first stop on Friday morning, only a 35-minute driving away.
 The Victor Hugo literary museum (actually the house where he lived during his political exile from France) is here along with the Vianden Castle , a well-preserved Gothic building.
 However, the most popular attraction here is the chairlift that climbs above Our Valley and the river and offers incredible views to the entire area.
 On top there are few cafes/ restaurant that serve food and snacks (do not break the bank!) and the neighbouring natural Park ( aka Parque Natural de Our) is the perfect spot for walking , enjoying the nature (=sleeping ?) and breathing fresh air again!
 As there are many hidden gems in the park you may want to ask for specific information/ things to do/ events/ hiking paths etc. at the Regional Tourist Office of the Luxembourg Ardennes that is located on Vianden too.

-Then, a 50 min. drive southern leaded us to the German, France and Luxembourg boarders in the Schengen museum and town!
-The idea of free mobility in between the European countries was born here in 1995 and the agreement remains one of the world’s biggest areas that have ended border control between member countries.
-This concept was very innovative and today is supported by 26 countries-members.
-The town is quite small but the museum is very interesting as it takes you back to the historian facts along with the contemporary conditions/challenges of each country.
-An other interesting point is that from the museum you can observe the boarders of the 3 countries that are actually inside the Moselle river!
-If only every country in the world could have these… invisible (literally and metaphorically) boarders!
+Then, a 50 min. drive southern led us to the German, France and Luxembourg borders in the Schengen museum and town!
+The idea of free mobility between the European countries was born here in 1995 and the agreement remains one of the world’s biggest areas that have ended border control between its member countries.
+This concept was very innovative and ahead of its time!
+Today is supported by 26 countries-members.
+The town is quite small but the museum is very interesting as it takes you back to the historical facts along with the contemporary conditions/challenges of each country.
+Another interesting point is that from the museum you can observe the borders of the 3 countries that are actually inside the Moselle river!
+If only every country in the world could have these… invisible (literally and metaphorically) borders!

 Interesting Facts About Luxembourg